daisaselimi/CovidStats/README.md

 It uses a public API to fetch general data for COVID-19 through [RapidApi](https://rapidapi.com)

 ##### _Please note that this app could not be published for external testing in TestFlight, and it can't be published through App Store either.
-Apple reference:_
+Apple's reference:_
 > Since the COVID-19 pandemic is a public health crisis, services and information related to it are considered to be part of the healthcare industry.

 #####